 - follow each cycle as it unfolds

 - detect possible causes of infertility

 - observe the re-establishment of ovulatory cycles after oral contraceptive use, breastfeeding or pregnancy

 - recognize the approach of menopause

 The use-effectiveness of the Symptothermal Method is dependent on how motivated the couple is to constantly and carefully follow all the method’s rules.
-For the most satisfactory and effective experience with the Symptothermal Method, we strongly encourage couples to meet with and be instructed by a qualified accredited Serena Canada teacher-couple.
+For the most satisfactory and effective experience with the Symptothermal Method, we strongly encourage couples to meet with and be instructed by a qualified certified Serena Canada teacher-couple.
 This is the best way to benefit from accurate knowledge and instruction in the application of the method.

 Note: The Symptothermal Method does not protect against sexually transmitted diseases or infections.

 The information contained on this website is not enough to be able to practice the Symptothermal Method nor is it intended to substitute for proper instruction from a certified teacher couple.